 Release party

-ALTERNATIVE NAME: Ear candy.
+ALTERNATE NAME: Ear candy

 EXECUTION: Your arm enters the water and catches water by your ear, after which the pull is carried out as usual.
 Hence, this exercise only completes the second part of the pull.

 OBJECTIVE: This exercise makes it easy for you to identify weaknesses in the last part of the pull.
-It makes it easier to see whether the finish of the pull pushes you down in the water or whether it contributes to you swaying.
+It makes it easier to see whether the finish of the pull pushes you down in the water or makes you sway.

 Background: Derived from biomechanical theories.